Mesheo/react-studies/tic-tac-toe/readme.md

 To our componnet remember that was clicked we need to alter his "state" So we import the useState from react that will be a function that returns 2 items we destruct as `[item, setItem]`, how excatly the setItem function works is still a bit of mistery to me that will be revelead when i try to make a tictactoe with only HTML, CSS and VanillaJS

+#### How to declare a winner?
+We can already mutate the value of the square in turns, and using a early return to check if the square is empty we alread block rewriting the value of the square.
+But how the board (that have the array of squares and its values) will know when someone is a winner?